family

-Mums are often referred to as the silent army – a mighty force that can be overlooked but who nevertheless wield great power.
-One in 11 mums now stay at home after having children, and there are approximately 1.86 million stay-at-home mums in the UK.
-Add on those that work from home or who work part-time to fit in with family life (a recent ONS found that most women in employment work part-time until their youngest dependent child is aged 11-15 years), and the army of potential qualitative market research candidates swells even more.
+Mums are often referred to as the silent army – a mighty force that can be overlooked, but who nevertheless wield great power.
+As of 2024, around 1.7 million mums in the UK stay at home full-time, while many more work part-time or from home to fit around family life.
+In fact, ONS figures show that a large proportion of women continue to work part-time until their youngest dependent child is in secondary school.

 With all this in mind, then, how can you target parents for market research?
 When it comes to recruitment methods, we find a varied approach usually works best with parents.
 From our experience of recruiting mums and dads for qualitative market research, reaching out via social media platforms works well, and we have found that parents are often very open to this approach and are willing to talk.
 With 86% of millennial dads turning to YouTube for guidance on key parenting topics, digital and online methods such as social media are a great way to speak to this audience.